-Luxembourg City is home to a high concentration of world class museums.
-Spreading out across the city in a smile-like shape is the “museum smile”.
+People with kids are visiting you?
+Spending your summer on a staycation?
+Luxembourg City is home to a high concentration of fantastic museums.
 Visiting these institutions is easy because they are so close to one another; most are within walking distance.

 Set in a park, the Villa is an oasis of calm in the middle of the city.
 The exhibitions are housed in a nineteenth century mansion displaying the art collections of the City of Luxembourg dating from the seventeenth to the nineteenth centuries.
 There is a temporary exhibitions programme and a schedule of activities and events.
 You can even celebrate your birthday there (as long as you’re aged between 6 and 10!).